 8. grind till smooth puree is formed. there is no need to add water while grinding. place this puree aside.

-9. when the pressure settles down on its own, then remove the lid. check if the lentils are cooked well.
+9. when the pressure settles down on its own, then remove the lid. check if the lentils are cooked well. if they are not cooked then add some more water and pressure cook for some more time. they should be cooked well.

 10. add 1 cup water and ground tomato puree.